Filipinos like to use avocados in desserts. If you like avocados but you don't have an ice cream maker, then this recipe is for you.

 This main dish consists of grilled Asian eggplant, which is dipped in beaten eggs and topped with ground beef and then pan-fried.

-This is light, thin cookie was one of my favorites growing up in the Philippines, especially during the holidays.
-They are easy to make since they use common ingredients such as flour, sugar, butter, and egg whites.
+This light and thin cookie was one of my favorites growing up in the Philippines, especially during the holidays.
+They are easy to make with common ingredients such as flour, sugar, butter, and egg whites.

-Bibingka is a Filipino cake that's traditionally made with rice flour, but in this recipe we use all-purpose flour.
+Bibingka is a Filipino cake traditionally made with rice flour.
+This recipe uses all-purpose flour.
 This cake is typically topped with grated cheese and coconut.
+Here's how to make this delicious treat!

-Typical Spanish custard uses the egg yolks only.
-My mom's recipe is different because it uses the egg whites as well, which results in a firmer texture.
+Typical Spanish custard uses egg yolks only.
+My mom's recipe is different because it uses egg whites as well, which results in a firmer texture.

-If you like bacon, you'll love chicharon, or Filipino-style pork cracklings.
+If you like bacon, you'll love chicharon (or, Filipino-style pork cracklings).
 The pork is boiled, then baked, and finally fried till crispy.
+Make this delicious snack with this simple recipe!

 This candy is made from milk and sugar mixed with ground pili nuts, a type of nut grown in the Philippines.